Student experiencing the Colosseum in Rome

 Italian Studies

 Opportunities abound for students of Italian at Assumption University, from study abroad at Assumption’s Rome campus to an internship in northern Italy upon graduation.
-By completing an Italian Studies Minor, a self-declared Italian Studies major, or an interdisciplinary major involving Italian, linguistically and culturally competent graduates of Italian distinguish themselves as open-minded, distinctive, and liberally educated job candidates with an edge in the general marketplace and in all areas of the humanities, international business and foreign affairs.
+By completing an Italian Studies Minor, an Italian Language Minor, or a Special Major in Italian, linguistically and culturally competent graduates of Italian distinguish themselves as open-minded, distinctive, and liberally educated job candidates with an edge in the general marketplace and in all areas of the humanities, international business and foreign affairs.

 Language Placement Information